 6. TOBE HOOPER MAKES A CAMEO AT THE MCDOWELLS’ PARTY.

-Only true horror fans might’ve spotted this: Tobe Hooper, the famed horror director behind The Texas Chainsaw Massacre and Poltergeist—and a dear friend of Landis’—appears in the McDowells’ party scene.
+Only true horror fans might’ve spotted this: Tobe Hooper, the late horror director behind The Texas Chainsaw Massacre—and a dear friend of Landis’s—appeared in the McDowells’ party scene.

 7. IT WAS CUBA GOODING JR.’S FIRST FILM.